 - Insulin PREVENTS the body from using fat.

 HELLO!
 Did that hit you?
-If your body’s insulin levels are high you will get fatter!
-If your body’s insulin levels are low you will get rid of fat.
+If your body’s insulin levels are high, you will get fatter!
+If your body’s insulin levels are low, you will get rid of fat.
 BAM.
 High blood sugar causes the pancreas to make insulin.

-So if high blood sugar = more fat then low blood sugar must = less fat.
+So if high blood sugar = more fat than low blood sugar must = less fat.
 WRONG.
 The longer the body is in a low blood sugar state the more it will slow the metabolism.
 A slower metabolism = more fat.
 SO:

 1. High blood sugar = more fat